Wednesday, 31 January 2007

 Paludrine Parade Issue 4

-It was during this time he got to experience the “two way rifle range” and was deployed after several weeks to FSB Coburg for six weeks, along with another of our erstwhile members, Blue Breardon and Gordon Mears.
+| He enlisted in 1966 into the Regular Army Supplement (RAS) for three years and chose a storemans career.
+Was a member of It was during this time he got to experience the “two way rifle range” and was deployed after several weeks to FSB Coburg for six weeks, along with another of our erstwhile members, Blue Breardon and Gordon Mears.
 This is the only man I know that has slept through a mortar attack!
 On another level, before Johnny O’Keefe, there was Percy.
-He formed a music variety group and put on shows at the USO and for Aussie, US and Viet folks.
+He formed a music variety group and put on shows at the USO and for On RTA, he joined 109 Sup Dep Pucka then finally discharged in 1969.
+Perhaps it was his risky little experience that took him into the private sector to work in the Risk Management field.
+He is still happily married after 36 years to the same lady and they have two young people that greatly enrich their lives. |

 Do you remember: CLASSES OF SUPPLY